 IMPORTANT SAFETY INFORMATION

-WARNING: EMBRYOFETAL TOXICITY, MALIGNANCIES, AND SERIOUS INFECTIONS
+WARNING: EMBRYOFETAL TOXICITY, MALIGNANCIES, and SERIOUS INFECTIONS

 Use of MMF during pregnancy is associated with an increased risk of first trimester pregnancy loss and an increased risk of congenital malformations, especially external ear and other facial abnormalities including cleft lip and palate, and anomalies of the distal limbs, heart, esophagus, kidney and nervous system.
-Females of reproductive potential must be made aware of the increased risk of first trimester pregnancy loss and congenital malformations and must be counseled regarding pregnancy prevention and planning.
+Females of reproductive potential must be made aware of these risks and must be counseled regarding pregnancy prevention and planning.
 Avoid use of MMF during pregnancy if safer treatment options are available.

 PVAN, especially due to BK virus infection, is associated with serious outcomes, including deteriorating renal function and renal graft loss.
 Patient monitoring may help detect patients at risk for PVAN.